 - Determine the cost per serving for each dish you serve.

 - Choosing your desired food cost percentage.

 - Pricing your menu items accordingly.

 - Track your price change’s effect on sales.

 Keep reading for a walkthrough of each of the above steps.
-Let’s get strategic about your restaurant’s food costs and maximize your profitability.
+Let’s get strategic about your restaurant’s food costs and maximise your profitability.